By Leonard Williams

 The best way to make a self-assessment is with a GED practice test online.
 Practice tests include the same type of questions as the actual GED test and measure the same skills and knowledge the test expects you to know.
-Also, a GED practice test is a good predictor of GED testing scores, and it will help you become familiar with the way the test works.
+Also, a GED practice test is a good predictor of GED test scores, and it will help you become familiar with the way the test works.
 Having a working knowledge of the test is another way to improve the final test score.

-GED practice tests may be available at local bookstores or through a local GED community college or adult learning center.
-An online GED practice test can be taken at home, on your own time, and you can get your GED results immediately.
+GED practice tests may be available at local bookstores or through a local GED test community college or adult learning center.
+An online GED practice test can be taken at home, on your own time, and you can get your GED test results immediately.
 Try a GED practice test online free sample.

 Develop a Study Plan

 The results of your assessment or GED practice test provide a map for a study plan.
-A full online GED practice test will give you more detailed information than free GED testing online, but either will get you started.
-GED testing scores should indicate which test areas require little or no study, areas for refresher study and basic reviews, and skill areas where there are real weaknesses.
+A full online GED practice test will give you more detailed information than a free GED test online, but either will get you started.
+GED test scores should indicate which test areas require little or no study, areas for refresher study and basic reviews, and skill areas where there are real weaknesses.
 Design a study plan that reflects areas for reviews and for developing knowledge and strengthening skills or developing new ones.